 Over the past Permit term, most detections of chlorpyrifos occurred during the 2009-2010 monitoring period, as reported in the 2012 ROWD.
-Overall there have been infrequent detections of chlorpyrifos in receiving water and urban runoff, suggesting that the phase-out by the USEPA (completed in 2005) had been effective in reducing chlorpyrifos impacts by stormwater.
-While there were no storm events sampled during 2013-2014, the dry weather monitoring results for 2013-2014 confirm this trend.
+Overall, there have been infrequent detections of chlorpyrifos in receiving water and urban runoff, suggesting that the phase-out by the USEPA (completed in 2005) has been effective in reducing the concentrations of chlorpyrifos in stormwater.
+Chlorpyrifos has only been infrequently detected in dry weather samples, with no detections during 2013-2014 or 2014-2015.